 At one point in the film, the lawyer for Ms. Liebeck is deposing a quality control executive with McDonald’s.
 The attorney for Ms. Liebeck first asks this gentleman whether he would suggest that people should consume coffee when it’s 180-190 degrees.
 He brazenly states that no one should even think about drinking coffee when it’s that hot because it could cause terrible burns to the throat.
 Next, he is asked how he feels about the hundreds and hundreds of burn incidents that have taken place due to McDonald’s extremely hot coffee.
 Incredibly he declares that he is proud of those numbers, because he thought they would actually be much higher.

 During the trial it was revealed that McDonald’s knew that heating their coffee to this temperature would be dangerous, but they did it anyways because it would save them money.
 When you serve coffee that is too hot to drink, it will take much longer for a person to drink their coffee, which means that McDonald’s will not have to give out as many free refills of coffee.
-This policy by McDonald’s is the reason the jury awarded $2.7 million dollars in punitive damages.
+This policy by the fast food chain is the reason the jury awarded $2.7 million dollars in punitive damages in the McDonald's hot coffee case.
 Punitive damages are meant to punish the defendant for their inappropriate business practice.

 We saw this to a much more serious degree when Ford decided to continue selling the Pinto even when they knew that it could blow up.
 Ford figured that it would be cheaper to pay out damages to the families of people who were hurt or killed when their Pinto blew up than it would be to recall the vehicles.
 An inner company memo was found and published by Mother Jones Magazine.
 The memo outlined the following: